cbstodd/colinstodd-com-jekyll/_posts/code/2018-10-11-how-to-install-materialize-css-in-angular.md

 ]
 ```

-3. Restart your server and you should be ready to go!
+3.Restart your server and you should be ready to go!